Sheelajoseph/Bank-Loan-Analysis/README.md

 **Pie Chart**- Displays loan segmentation by income level bands.

 **Line chart**- Understanding loan-deposit behavior by job category.

+**Dynamic Filtering** -Slicers- Gender Filter (Dropdown) to filter the entire report to show data for only one or more bank data.
+Navigator Buttons- to switch between the two dashboards.

 # Dashboard Build
 The dashboard is built for banking executives, financial analysts, and relationship managers to gain insights into overall business performance.
 It integrates data from multiple customer and banking activity sources to provide: